VPDC

 Vaccine Recommendations

-CDC recommends routine administration of a conjugate Hib vaccine series beginning at age 2 months.
+The American Academy of Pediatrics (AAP) recommends routine administration of a conjugate Hib vaccine series beginning at age 2 months.
 Infants 2 through 6 months of age should receive a primary series of one of the following vaccines:

 • A 2-dose primary series of PedvaxHIB®